casparderksen/docker-wildfly/README.md

 # Extending the base image

-The base image can be extended by running shell of CLI scripts during build or startup.
+The base image can be extended by running shell or CLI scripts during build or startup.
-Startup shell of CLI scripts can be added to `$JBOSS_HOME/startup`.
-Defaults for additional environment variables can be added to `$JBOSS_HOME/bin/environment.sh`.
+Shell or CLI scripts that are added to `$JBOSS_HOME/startup` are executed when the container starts before starting Wildfly.
+Default values for additional environment variables can be added to `$JBOSS_HOME/bin/environment.sh`.
 See [docker-wildlfy-oracle](docker-wildfly-oracle) for an example.

 ## Oracle RDBMS